 Concrete block construction DIY

-While this is labour-intensive it is a solid way to keep your dirt walls from caving in on you.
+While this is labor-intensive it is a solid way to keep your dirt walls from caving in on you.
 Concrete blocks do not rust, rot or melt and when you add the rebar and the concrete, it is a solid wall.

 - Dig your hole to the right depth